GuySuphakit/GuySuphakit/README.md

 ## 🚀 Data Engineer | 🌐 Cloud Enthusiast | 💡 Analytics Specialist

-I am a passionate developer who loves to code and explore new technologies.
-I'm constantly learning and improving my skills to become a better programmer every day.
+I'm a Data Engineer at Bluebik Vulcan, passionate about leveraging data to drive insights and innovation.
+With a strong background in data engineering, cloud technologies, and analytics, I'm always excited to tackle complex data challenges and build scalable solutions.

 ### 🛠 Tech Stack